Skip to Content

 exercise, ice it.

-will not usually begin any active exercises until at least 3 to 6 weeks after
+probably won't start active rotator cuff exercises (where you use your shoulder muscles) until at least 3 to 6 weeks after

 surgery.
 Active exercise might be allowed right away after surgery for tendinitis.
-Be sure to follow your surgeon's advice on when exactly these
+Be sure to follow your surgeon's advice on when you can do these exercises.

-stretching exercises and be able to put your shoulder through its full range of
+You need to do the stretching exercises well and be able to put your shoulder through its full range of

 motion before you begin strengthening routines.
 Do the stretching exercises 5